ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Filter selectors are used to iterate over the elements or members of structured values, i.e., JSON arrays and objects.
-The structured values are identified in the nodelist offered by a child or descendant segment.
+The structured values are identified in the nodelist offered by the child or descendant segment the filter selector is used in.

 For each iteration (element/member), a logical expression is evaluated, the *filter expression*, which decides whether the node of the element/member is selected.
-(While a logical expression evaluates to a Boolean value, we use the term logical to maintain a distinction from the Boolean values that JSON can represent.)
+(While a logical expression evaluates to what mathematically is a Boolean value, we use the term *logical* to maintain a distinction from the Boolean values that JSON can represent.)

-During the iteration process, the filter expression receives the node of each array element or object member of the structured value being filtered, which is then known as the *current node*.
+During the iteration process, the filter expression receives the node of each array element or value in an object member of the structured value being filtered; this element or member value is then known as the *current node*.

 The current node can be used as the start of one or more JSONPath queries used inside subexpressions of the filter expression, notated via the current-node-identifier `@`.
-Each JSONPath query can be used either for testing existence of a result of the query, or for obtaining a specific JSON value resulting from that query that can then be used in a comparison.
+Each JSONPath query can be used either for testing existence of a result of the query, for obtaining a specific JSON value resulting from that query that can then be used in a comparison, or as a *function argument*.

 Within the logical expression for a filter selector, function expressions can be used to operate on nodelists and values.
 The set of available functions is extensible, with a number of functions predefined, see {{fnex}}, and the ability to register further functions in the Function Extensions sub-registry ({{iana-fnex}}).
-When a function is defined, it is given a unique name, and the *type* of each of its arguments as well as the type returned from the function is declared.
+When a function is defined, it is given a unique name, and the *declared type* of each of its arguments as well as the declared type returned from the function is declared.
-The type system is limited in scope; its function is to express restrictions that are otherwise implicit in the grammar of filter expressions.
+The type system is limited in scope; its function is to express restrictions that, without functions, are implicit in the grammar of filter expressions.

 #### Syntax
 {: unnumbered}